ryanmzilis/com.docker.devenvironments.code/Contributing.md

-Clone the repository locally.

-Create a pull request.
+The first step as a contributor is to fork this repository.
+If you are a developer make sure to check the [developing guidelines](https://github.com/bwinton/StyleGuide/wiki/Developing) before filing a pull request.
+Same thing if you are an editor or a content creator, check the [writing guidelines](https://github.com/bwinton/StyleGuide/wiki/Writing).